Boulevard Mall: History

 In 2016, following a poor showing during the holiday season, Sears announced it would close their store and auto center, as well as their store and auto center at the Walden Galleria.
 The stores closed in March 2017.
 In October 2017, Macy's abruptly closed their men's store in the former Jenss and moved the men's department to the main store.
 Following the departure of Sears and Macy's shrinking footprint, the mall entered a slow decline.
 Chains such as Charlotte Russe, Banana Republic, Hollister, The Children's Place, PacSun and others began to leave.

 By 2019, after changing ownership, leases were no longer being renewed and many of the inline stores left for the massive development proposed at the mall.
 It was reported the Washington, D.C.–based Douglas Jemal purchased the mall and the nearby Wegmans for $30 million.

 Following the outbreak of COVID-19 in 2020, the Boulevard Mall along with all malls in New York State were forced to close.
 This abrupt closure served as the death knell for many inline stores hanging on by a thread, and when the mall reopened in the summer of 2020, many did not return.
 Throughout the early 2020's many national chains that were still left continued the exodus, including Victoria's Secret and Pink, American Eagle, Hot Topic, Kay Jewelers, Express and ExpressMen, Zumiez, Lids, Bath & Body Works and others.
 Gabe's, a discount store, announced in 2022 that they would open a store in the former Sears building, however only the first floor would be used, and the store did not have an entrance into the mall.
 By 2023, the mall was rapidly approaching dead mall status, and after the holiday season, H&M announced they would be leaving the mall shortly after the new year.
 In April 2024, it was announced that the interior of the mall south of Macy's would be closed off to the public, with JCPenney, Macy's, Dick's Sporting Goods, Gabe's, and TGI Friday's remaining open as they have exterior entrances.
 The mall corridor from Macy's to JCPenney will remain open as Men's Warehouse and Loft still have stores on in the mall.
-The interior closed for good on April 30, 2024.
+The interior closed for good on February 3, 2026.

+On January 8, 2026, Macy's announced that it would be closing as part of a plan to close 14 stores by the end of Q1 2026.

+On February 3, 2026, the interior of the mall closed for demolition, following years of decline.

-Jemal is developing a state of the art property called Boulevard Place.
-The 60 year old shopping concourse will become refreshed and feature the addition of an urban boulevard concept with office and residential elements.
+Jemal plans to redevelop the site as Boulevard Place, an urban boulevard concept with office and residential elements.